kvaellning/language-scilab/README.md

+# language-scilab package

 This package adds the support of Scilab language in Atom, with syntax highlighting.
 This package is roughly based on [language-scilab](https://atom.io/packages/language-scilab) by Jeremy Heleine.

 ## Changes in respect to the original package
-As for the current version (0.3.1) which is based on [language-scilab 0.2.0](https://github.com/JeremyHeleine/language-scilab/tree/d3c7248d7ff840c9b7f10902d4e5886200fd4e5b) nearly everything in the code is altered. [language-scilab](https://atom.io/packages/language-scilab) was originally used as a sceletal implementation for this specific idiom.
+As for the current version (0.3.2) which is based on [language-scilab 0.1.0](https://github.com/JeremyHeleine/language-scilab/tree/f68888450e46ce23e1f8847b85cef49a31bf96fb) nearly everything in the code is altered. [language-scilab](https://atom.io/packages/language-scilab) was originally used as a sceletal implementation for this specific idiom.
 Since that time, the package has seen a lot of redesigns and specializations, e.g.:

    - including most of the Scilab built-in functions, as best as possible
    - added Scilab constants